CExKForsyth/Kyles-Case-IQ-Notes/stop_using_postgres_locally.md

-## Using Postgres locally can often cause the quartz container to consitently crash
+## Using Postgres locally can often cause the quartz container to consistently crash

 This can be avoided by Stopping Postgres from running (it usually starts automatically at startup)